by ProcureDeskLast Updated : Nov-20-2020

-While hiring procurement professionals you should pay special attention to this.
-It is not going to help your cause if you hire a negotiation superstar but they can’t effectively work with different stakeholders.
+While hiring procurement professionals, you should pay special attention to this.
+If you employ a negotiation superstar, it will not help your cause, but they can’t effectively work with different stakeholders.

-Effective procurement needs strong collaboration with various departments.
-Strong collaboration skills are required in all aspects of procurement.
-Some examples where strong collaboration is required
+Effective Procurement needs strong collaboration with various departments.
+Strong collaboration skills are required in all aspects of Procurement.
+Some examples where a strong partnership is required.

 In our experience running procurement teams, no one person is good at all skills.
-Collaboration usually a weak area for intellectual brains.
-So they might be very good at data analysis and defining the strategy but when it comes to execution, they can’t collaborate with others.
+Collaboration is usually a weak area for intellectual brains.
+So they might be very good at data analysis and defining the strategy, but when it comes to execution, they can’t collaborate with others.

 Hiring good procurement talent is a challenge for many procurement organizations, especially in today’s changing environment.

-Procurement needs a different set of skill sets which it needed say a decade back.
+Procurement needs a different set of skill sets which is required, say a decade back.
 The focus is shifting more on enabling innovation and not just cost savings.

-As we discussed earlier both hard and soft skills are equally important for procurement professionals.
+As we discussed earlier, both hard and soft skills are equally crucial for procurement professionals.

-The challenge is to find those unicorns who are equally good at procurement skills (hard skills) and good at stakeholder management (soft skills).
+The challenge is finding unicorns who are equally good at procurement skills (hard skills) and good at stakeholder management (soft skills).

-In our experience, it is best to prioritize the skill sets into must haves and nice to have.
-The must haves becomes your baseline which your potential hire should meet and nice to have skills can be developed later with additional training.
+In our experience, it is best to prioritize the skill sets into must-haves and nice to have.
+The must-haves become your baseline which your potential hire should meet, and nice to have skills that potential hire can develop later with additional training.

-For example, you might need a good negotiator so that you can focus on cost control, however, if that person is not good at soft skills, then you can probably bridge that gap by working directly with stakeholders.
+For example, you might need an excellent negotiator to focus on cost control; however, if that person is not good at soft skills, you can probably bridge that gap by working directly with stakeholders.

 Again it depends upon how much bandwidth you have and what you can live with.

-With that said, that are two common hiring models for hiring for procurement talent.
+With that said, that are two standard hiring models for hiring for procurement talent.
 In the techniques below, we mean strategic sourcing when we say procurement talent.

 The rationale is that you can always train individuals on procurement skills later.

-If you are just starting a procurement department and you need strong domain knowledge (direct spend) then this might be a good approach to jump-start the procurement initiative at your organization.
+Suppose you are just starting a procurement department, and you need strong domain knowledge (direct Spend).
+In that case, this might be a good approach to jump-start the procurement initiative at your organization.

 Where it makes sense?

-These type of hires are more common for categories where domain knowledge is important and hiring a person without domain knowledge won’t work.
+These hires are more common for categories where domain knowledge is essential, and hiring a person without domain knowledge won’t work.

 This is a common case for highly technical categories.
-Most of the times these are internal hires.
+Most of the time, these are internal hires.

-Since you hiring for domain knowledge, it is always better to higher someone from the stakeholder team you are supporting.
+Since you are hiring for domain knowledge, it is always better to hire someone from the stakeholder team you support.

-For example, you are supporting an engineering department, then it makes sense to hire someone from engineering and then train then on procurement skills.
+For example, you are supporting an engineering department, it makes sense to hire someone from engineering and then train them on procurement skills.

-The other common scenario is areas where procurement have limited engagement and this could be used a tactic to increase stakeholder engagement.
+The other common scenario is areas where Procurement has limited engagement, and this could be used as a tactic to increase stakeholder engagement.